LootToken/Loot-Marketplace-Framework/README.md

 - Unlock over 100 achievements which yield unique rewards and titles.
 - Enter our first decentralized game mode "Blockchain Royale", all logic is resolved on the blockchain in a smart contract.
 - A friends list, global online chat with channels and private messaging.
-- View the gear and stats of any other player.
+- Search the gear and stats of any other player.
 - Equip pets, cosmetics and weapons to use in battle.
+- Reroll the stats of weapons.
 - Leaderboards for guilds and players.
 - Progress is never lost, and bound to your account/blockchain.
 - A full functioning in game marketplace has been integrated to showcase how assets can be sold, bought and traded on the Loot marketplace framework.